Undergraduate Financial Aid

 International Applicants and Non-US Citizens

 International citizens who do not receive financial aid at the time of admission will not be considered for aid at a later date.
-Foreign citizens must apply for financial aid at the time of application for admission and meet all required financial aid deadlines, if they have reason to believe they will need assistance at any point during their time at Brown.
+International citizens must apply for financial aid at the time of application for admission and meet all required financial aid deadlines, if they have reason to believe they will need assistance at any point during their time at Brown.

 If you do not receive scholarship assistance upon admission to the University, you will not be considered for scholarship assistance in future years.